albertov19/PolkaTools/README.md

 `getBlock` gets a substrate block with a given hash

-`getJSON` prints the private key of a JSON file (DO NOT SHARE YOUR PRIVATE KEY)
+`getAccFromJSON` prints the private key of a JSON file (DO NOT SHARE YOUR PRIVATE KEY)

 `importEthereum` shows the Ethereum address associated to a private key